basilevh/carla-greater/README.md

 **[Click here](https://forms.gle/AqJ1kcwEJNJkvqpdA) to access the already generated data that we actually used to train and evaluate our models.**

-This repository contains the video generation code, which may be useful if you want to tweak the synthetic environments from which our datasets are sourced.
+This repository contains the video generation code, which may be useful if you want to tweak the simulators or environments from which our datasets are sourced.

 [Paper](https://arxiv.org/pdf/2204.10916.pdf) | [Website](https://occlusions.cs.columbia.edu/) | [Code](https://github.com/basilevh/occlusions-4d)